 We Can Help You Respond to Anonymous Online Attackers

 If you are the victim of an anonymous online attack, we can help.
 Our online defamation experts have helped more than 1,300 clients respond to online threats.
 Learn more about your options by checking out our legal resource center.
-If you are ready to schedule a free, no-obligation consultation, you can fill out our contact form online or call us at (216) 373-7706.
+If you are ready to schedule a free, no-obligation consultation with an intake specialist, you can fill out our contact form online or call us at (216) 373-7706.